 The Yamaha NS-1000M monitor loudspeaker is proof it can be done.
-‘It’ in this case being to create a unique and inspired loudspeaker, that in many ways still has no peers.
+‘It’ in this case being the creation of a unique, inspired loudspeaker, that in many ways has no peers to this day.

-These legendary monitors are vaunted across audio circles and loved by thousands of owners.
-I’m lucky enough to own this pair, so it’s about time I reviewed them.
+The legendary NS-1000M monitor loudspeakers are vaunted in audio circles and loved by many thousands of owners.
+I’m lucky enough to own this pair, so it’s time I reviewed them.

 All products are a mix of compromises and audio equipment is no different.
 Still, it’s hard to argue that the Yamaha NS-1000M holds fewer compromises than most loudspeakers.
 Indeed, the NS-1000M is one perhaps one of the least compromised designs ever produced for mass market.